jarecoo/practice/notes.md

 - “Hate is too great a burden to bear” -MLK
 - Find your village, your tribe, people you can depend on and who depend on you - “Happy people are committed to making time for and enjoying friends and family.
 They have people they count on and trust.” https://continuum.utah.edu/features/what-happy-people-do/
 - “Consciously consider whom you allow into your life - not like some snobby elitist, but like someone who is trying to cultivate the best life possible” The Daily Stoic, p.79
-- “You are the average of the 5 people you spend the most time with” Jim Rohn
+- “You are the average of the 5 people you spend the most time with” Jim Rohn; The Happiness Equation, p.252
-- “Tell me whom you consort with and I will tell you who you are” Goethe
+- “Tell me whom you consort with and I will tell you who you are” Goethe, in The Daily Stoic, p.79
 - Nothing is more important than family, pick family first
 - “When you and your partner fight, remember it’s you and her vs the problem, not vs each other.”
 - “Where you invest your love, you invest your life” -Mumford and Sons, Awake my Soul